rockit-astro/mountd-talon/README.md

   "has_roof": false, # Is talon's telescoped configured with the SuperWASP roof controller interface?
   "has_covers": true, # Is talon's telescoped configured with mirror covers?
   "has_focus": true, # Is talon's telescoped configured with a focus axis?
+  "has_xdelta": true, # Is talon's telescoped configured for xdelta offsets?
   "park_positions": {
     "stow": { # Positions that can be used with 'tel park'.
       "desc": "general purpose park protecting the mirror and instrument", # Description reported by 'tel park'.